Team5924/training-resources/wheels-and-rollers.md

 ### pneumatic

-pneumatic wheels are ideal for games such as stronghold
+pneumatic wheels are ideal for games such as stronghold. andymark

 ## intake wheels